mlaloux/Python--alpha-shape_concave_hull/README.md

 Il n'y a que quelques valeurs qui dénotent > 1000

-Sean Gillies utilise un seuil basé sur la surface du triangle
+Sean Gillies utilise un seuil basé sur la surface du cercle circonscrit à un triangle et de son rayon.

 "All of these are radii on the order of 1 except for 2 outliers.
 Those outliers are the narrow triangles we want to exclude from our hull.
 Setting a radius limit of 2 (α=0.5) via the code below removes the outlier triangles"